-- A. Evaluate Department activities to determine which activities are covered by the LOTO Program. - B. Ensure that all new and refurbished equipment is capable of accommodating lockout devices. - C. Identify "authorized" and "affected" employees of this Program within Department. - D. Ensure that all authorized and affected employees in Department receive proper training on the Lockout/Tagout Program. - E. Investigate and document all reported accidents and near misses related to LOTO and recommend corrective actions. - F. Should an incident occur, complete a Report of Employee Injury or Incident form and any additional documentation needed to investigate work related injuries and illnesses. - G. Develop, document, and utilize written energy control procedures for each potentially hazardous energy source.
+- A. Evaluate department activities to determine which activities are covered by the LOTO Program; - B. Ensure that all new and refurbished equipment is capable of accommodating lockout devices; - C. Identify "authorized" and "affected" employees of this program within each department; - D. Ensure that all authorized and affected employees in department receive proper training on the LOTO Program; - E. Investigate and document all reported accidents and near misses related to LOTO and recommend corrective actions; - F. Should an incident occur, complete a Report of Employee Injury or Incident form and any additional documentation needed to investigate work related injuries and illnesses; and - G. Develop, document, and utilize written energy control procedures for each potentially hazardous energy source.
 Procedures must include designation of the person-in-charge for each division or department/shops.